 People love eating artichokes because of their delicious taste.
-However, not many people know that artichokes are packed with numerous amazing health benefits.
+However, not many people know that artichokes are packed with numerous fantastic health benefits.
 Nutritionists recommend adding them to your diet for the various health benefits they offer.
-Though many people think artichokes are a vegetable, they are actually classified as a thistle in the sunflower family.
-Beyond eating artichokes directly, artichoke extract is becoming more popular for use as a supplement.
+Though many people think artichokes are vegetables, they are classified as a thistle in the sunflower family.
+Beyond eating artichokes directly, artichoke extract is becoming more popular as a supplement.
 And it’s not hard to see why!
 They are loaded with nutrients, low in carbs and saturated fat, but rich in essential vitamins, minerals, and fiber.
-They may even have a positive effect on your cholesterol levels.
+They may even positively affect your immune function, cholesterol, and insulin levels.

 Help Keep Cancer at Bay

 Artichokes are packed with powerful antioxidants that can help the immune system fight against free radicals in your body.
 Polyphenols are antioxidants in artichokes.
-Polyphenols have the ability to inhibit, stop or reverse the cancer cells in patients.
-Rutin and quercetin found in artichokes also contain antioxidant properties that can lower the chance of developing cancer.
+It can inhibit, stop or reverse the cancer cells in patients.
+Rutin and quercetin found in artichokes also contain antioxidant properties that can lower the chance of developing various types of cancer.

-Artichokes have a significant level of vitamin C. Increasing your vitamin C intake can help to keep breast cancer at bay.
-Moreover, flavonoids share the same benefit with vitamin C.
+Artichokes have a significant level of vitamin C. Increasing your vitamin C intake can help keep breast cancer at bay.
+Moreover, flavonoids share the same benefit as vitamin C.

 Lower Blood Pressure

 Another health benefit of artichokes is aiding in lowering blood pressure.
-Artichokes are rich in potassium that helps to regulate the effects of sodium in your body.
-The high level of sodium may result in increased blood pressure.
+Artichokes are rich in potassium, which helps regulate sodium’s effects on your body.
+A high level of sodium may result in increased blood pressure.
 Patients with high blood pressure or hypertension often have a potassium deficiency.
-Therefore, it is advisable for you to increase potassium intake through your diet.
-Patients with diabetes should consume artichoke on a regular basis to help prevent complications like high blood pressure.
+Therefore, you should increase potassium intake through your diet.
+Patients with diabetes should consume artichoke regularly to help prevent complications like high blood pressure.

 Boost Cardiovascular Health